clonemvp/snips-platform-documentation/node/README.md

 npm install mqtt --save
 ```

-You also need to have [setup your platform with the Snips assistant](https://github.com/snipsco/snips-platform-documentation/wiki/1.-Setup-the-Snips-Voice-Platform-on-your-Raspberry-Pi) and copied an assistant model to `/opt/snips/config` on your device, you can use the [demo IoT assistant](https://github.com/snipsco/snips-platform-documentation/raw/master/resources/iot_assistant.zip)
+You also need to have [setup your platform with the Snips assistant](https://github.com/snipsco/snips-platform-documentation/wiki/1.-Setup-the-Snips-Voice-Platform-on-your-Raspberry-Pi) and copied an assistant model (you can use the [demo IoT assistant](https://github.com/snipsco/snips-platform-documentation/raw/master/resources/iot_assistant.zip)) to `/opt/snips/config` on your device

 ## Display messages